skylon07/scopely/README.md

 This is the biggest feature `scopely` has to offer. `AsyncScope`s allow you to take full control over your async task management, saving you time and effort when making sure streams (and even futures!) are cleaned up correctly.

 What `AsyncScope` **can** do:
-- ✅ easily convert any existing `Future` or `Stream` into a scope-bound, cancelable version
+- ✅ easily convert any existing `Future`, `Stream`, or callback/listener into a scope-bound, cancelable version
 - ✅ effortlessly introduce automatic task cleanup into any existing architecture, piecewise or from the ground up

 Here's a working example of a mixin that can be applied to your Flutter `State`s: